philjungwirth/Tiltify_API/README.md

 # Tiltify_API

 This code is structured in two sections.
-First the code will fetch an access token and secondly it will download all available donations for a predefined fundraising event.
+First the code will fetch an access token and secondly it will download all available donations for a pre-defined fundraising event.

 ## Section 1 - Fetch Access Token
 Tiltify Application: